Chiesa dei Santi Zenone e Urbano

 - E_UNESCO_HERITAGE

-The first church dedicated to Saints Zenon and Urban was built in late Romanesque style in the second half of the 15th century at the foot of Mount Fratta, in a different position from the current one.
+The first church dedicated to Saints Zenon and Urban was built in late Romanesque style in the second half of the 15th century at the foot of Mount Fratta, in a different location from the current one.
 It was consecrated in 1494 and in 1525 it was established as a rectory.

 Chiesa dei Santi Zenone e Urbano